 Gynecomastia is enlargement of the gland tissue of the male breast.
 During infancy, puberty, and in middle-aged to older men, gynecomastia can be common.
 Gynecomastia must be distinguished from pseudogynecomastia or lipomastia, which refers to the presence of fat deposits in the breast area of obese men.
 True gynecomastia results from growth of the glandular, or breast tissue, which is present in very small amounts in men.
 Gynecomastia is the most common reason for medical evaluation of the male breast.

 What causes gynecomastia?

-gynecomastia that develops in puberty persists beyond two years and is referred to
+Gynecomastia caused by transient changes in hormone levels with growth usually disappears on its own within six months to two years.
+Occasionally, gynecomastia that develops in puberty persists beyond two years and is referred to as persistent pubertal gynecomastia.

 A number of medical conditions may also result in gynecomastia: